openstack-archive/tripleo-heat-templates/docker/services/README.rst

    below and the related docker-cmd hook documentation in the heat-agents project.

+ * puppet_config: This section is a nested set of key value pairs that drive the creation of config files using puppet.
+   Required parameters include:

      * puppet_tags: Puppet resource tag names that are used to generate config files with puppet.
 Only the named config resources are used to generate a config file.
 Any service that specifies tags will have the default tags of 'file,concat,file_line' appended to the setting.
        Example: keystone_config

      * config_volume: The name of the volume (directory) where config files will be generated for this service.
 Use this as the location to bind mount into the running Kolla container for configuration.

      * config_image: The name of the docker image that will be used for generating configuration files.
-This is often the same value as 'docker_image' above but some containers share a common set of config files which are generated in a common base container.
+This is often the same container that the runtime service uses.
+Some services share a common set of config files which are generated in a common base container.

+     * step_config: This setting controls the manifest that is used to create docker config files via puppet.
+The puppet tags below are used along with this manifest to generate a config directory for this container.

  * docker_puppet_tasks: This section provides data to drive the docker-puppet.py tool directly.
 The task is executed only once